dapete42/exceptional/README.md

 **TODO**

-Requires JRE 17 or later to use and JDK 23 or later to build.
+Requires Java 17 or later to use and build.

 ## Example